rokoroku/LoLMessenger/README.md

 Since this is my first project on Android, program codes might be complex.

-This project doesn't include any external libraries.
+This project doesn't include all of external libraries.
 To compile, you need to include below two library into project.

 Please let me know if there is any problem like license violation.